GRT-40021 - Qualitative Research Methods

 What is qualitative social research?
 What kinds of work do qualitative social researchers engage in, and what questions about practice and process do they ask of their own work and that of others?
 What are the potential impacts of qualitative social research, for instance, on the people who make the research possible and those who fund it?
 What tools do qualitative researchers use in their work, and what are their benefits?
 What does it mean to produce good quality arguments and results about pertinent questions and problems in social life, when the research conducted falls in the broad remit of qualitative social research?

 This introduction to qualitative social research methods engages with questions like this through a discussion of the principles and practices of qualitative social research.
 The module thus engages students in a theoretical and practical manner.
 It delivers an overview of the philosophical and theoretical underpinnings of different approaches to qualitative research.
 Examples of these (e.g. grounded theory, phenomenology, discourse analysis, ethnography) will be discussed in some detail, and located in the practice-based experience of expert staff members who participate in the delivery of the module.
 Students will examine how qualitative methodologies inform research design and explore the development of associated methods of investigations, such as interviewing, observation, and visual research.
-Students will explore the principles and practices of different qualitative research methods and they will participate in an introduction of NVivo; software which is used by qualitative researchers in the management and analysis of their qualitative data.
+Students will explore the principles and practices of different qualitative research methods and approaches to qualitative data analysis.

 An introduction to qualitative social science research forms an essential component of a masters programme in research training in the social sciences.